transducens/demint/README.md

                           [--address_kind_teacher ADDRESS_KIND_TEACHER]

 options:
-  -h, --help         show this help message and exit --conver CONVER    The transcripted conversation to show.
+  -h, --help         Show this help message and exit -l, --list         List all the conversations available.
+  --conver CONVER    The transcripted conversation to show.
 Default is diarization_result --speaker SPEAKER  The speaker to show in the transcript.
 Default is All speakers.
   --port PORT        The port in which the server will run.
 Default is 8000